-Christmas just isn’t Christmas without delicious sugar cookies.
+Christmas just isn’t Christmas without delicious Santa Sugar Cookies.
 Our family is full of sugar cookie junkies.

 Our mom makes a killer sugar cookie- they are incredibly soft and delicious (the secret ingredient- sour cream).
 You can’t taste the sour cream, but it makes the cookies extremely moist and soft.

-what could i use if i don’t have a circle cookie cutter?
+What could I use if I don’t have a circle cookie cutter for Santa sugar cookies?